roik2500/Reddit-Censorship-or-Moderation/notebooks/Classifier/Readme.md

 ## The Classiffier
-הסבר בכמה מילים

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1_vOQ0QBDepiRg7pM2YDrIGL0hUgyARdJ)

-SHAP model to explaine the model outpot. we using with SHAP to explain the prediction of our model by computing the contribution of each feature.
+SHAP model to explaine the model output.
+We used SHAP to explain and compute the contribution of each feature in our model.

 ```python
 def SHAP(model, k_features):